st-ixlab/st-ixlab.github.io/_posts/2025-04-18-received-best-paper-award-for-iui2025-paper.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper "A picture is worth a thousand words?
+Our paper "A picture is worth a thousand words?
 Investigating the Impact of Image Aids in AR on Memory Recall for Everyday Tasks" by Elizaveta Lukianova and Jae-Yeop Jeong received "Best Paper Award" from IUI 2025!